 ECN 316 Public Finance (3 hrs.)
-Examines the role of government in a market system and develops the tools necessary to evaluate government policies Explores the development and growth of the public sector of the economy, the theory and character of public revenue, expenditure, and debt; studies the use of public finance to achieve economic stability, promote economic growth, and effect other social goals; and examines federal, state, and local taxes, expenditure, and administration.
-Prerequisites: ECN 211 and 212
+Examines the role of government in a market system and develops the tools necessary to evaluate government policies Explores the development and growth of the public sector of the

 ECN 325 Money and Banking (3 hrs.)
 A study of the roles of the financial sector and of monetary policy on the economy.
 Explores essential features of financial markets; discusses concerns of bank managers in making investment choices; examines the roles of the Federal Reserve and banks in the money supply process; explores the importance of money in the economy; and examines the importance of exchange rate movements in international investing.
 Prerequisite: ECN 211